Universal adaptive optics for microscopy through embedded neural network control: Discussion

 The set of pseudo-PSFs forms the input to the convolutional layers of the NN.
 The masks in each convolutional layer probe, in effect, different scales across the pseudo-PSF.
 Hence, one can attribute a correspondence between the output of these layers and the effects aberrations have over different physical scales in the image.
 Such phenomena are heuristically demonstrated in section 3 of the supplementary information.
 By extracting relevant weight connections from inside the NN, we can observe embedded physical interpretations of how the machine learned to process aberration information contained in images.

-To illustrate this, we extracted from the trained NN the weights between the layer embedding physical interpretations and the next fully connected layer (marked by red arrows in Figure \ref{fig:MLAO_demonstration} (c)).
-Going down the convolutional layers, the scale of probed features increases from a single pixel, through small scale features, up to large scale features (as explained in section 3 of the supplemental document).
+To illustrate this, we extracted from the trained NN the weights between the layer embedding physical interpretations and the next fully connected layer (marked by the red arrows in Figure \ref{fig:MLAO_demonstration} (a) and the red arrow enclosed by the dashed square in Figure S1 in the supplemental document).
+Going down the convolutional layers, the scale of probed features increases from a single pixel, through small scale features, up to large scale features (as explained in section 4 of the supplemental document).
 The RMS values of the weights from each convolutional layer are shown in Table \ref{tab:weight-analysis}, where the data are shown for the ensembles of the two classes of MLAO networks used in this paper, \emph{ast$X$ MLAO} and \emph{$X$N MLAO} (where $X=$2 or 4).
 A full breakdown is provided in the Figure S4 of the supplementary document.